Lucky Love: Critical reception

 Ross Jones from The Guardian complimented it as "quite a pretty tune".
 Robbie Daw from Idolator described it as "bouncy".
 Jean Rosenbluth from Los Angeles Times deemed it "eminently hummable".
-Brian A. Gnatt from The Michigan Daily picked it as "the best track" from the album, "with its incredibly warm feel and catchy chorus."
+Brian A. Gnatt from The Michigan Daily named it "the best track" from the album, "with its incredibly warm feel and catchy chorus."
 He added that it "tackles new ground for the band and captures it easily."
 Pan-European magazine Music & Media noted that "all the hits from the Happy Nation CD are a hard act to follow, but the Swedish quartet succeeds here hands down.
 Are they maybe on a special frequency allowing them to download top melodies?"
 Chuck Campbell from Scripps Howard News Service called it "merely competent."
+Gavin Reeve from Smash Hits wrote, "It's yet another dose of hypnotism from those pesky Paul McKennas of pop.
+You'll be singing along after half a second, you'll rush out and buy it and proceed to play it 800 squillion times."

 Music video

 Two music videos were produced for the song.
 One for the European market and another for the US market.
-The first version was later published on Ace of Base's official YouTube in January 2015.
-The video has amassed more than 8.5 million views as of August 2022.
+The first version was later published on Ace of Base's official YouTube in January 2015 and had generated more than ten million views as of February 2025.

 European version

-The first, released in Europe, directed by Rocky Schenck and featuring the original version of the song, focuses on a middle-aged woman reuniting with the boyfriend she had as a teenager.
-The band is seen around the actors in the video and also though footage shot by the band themselves using a handheld video camera.
+The first, released in Europe, directed by American photographer and music video director Rocky Schenck and featuring the original version of the song, focuses on a middle-aged woman reuniting with the boyfriend she had as a teenager.
+The band is seen around the actors in the video and also through footage shot by the band themselves using a handheld video camera.
 The video was shot in Gothenburg in August 1995.
 An alternate edit of this version featuring the acoustic version of the song was featured on the 2008 Greatest Hits DVD.